Shubham-Rasal/agency-site/src/content/homepage/index.md

 ---
 banner:
   title: Boost Your Online Presence
   content: "Are you facing challenges with your website development or digitalization?
-We have the solutions you need to thrive in the digital world.
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quam nihil enim maxime corporis cumque totam aliquid nam sint inventore optio modi neque laborum officiis necessitatibus."
+We have the solutions you need to thrive in the digital world."
   image: "/images/banner-art.png"
   button:
     label: "Contact Us"